Update 3/24/20: Quarantine Edition

 What to Do About It

 I’ve created a series of Summer Photo Scavenger Hunts to occupy time in a creative way.
-Starting today, I’m releasing the first.
 Each will follow a theme and help your kids hone their photo-taking skills.

-Children love cameras and will likely capture some perspectives you wouldn’t have.
+Children love cameras and will likely capture some perspectives you wouldn’t think of.
+Please don’t help them – allow their creative minds to run free.
+There is no wrong photo.

 Give them your phone or the iPad for a set amount of time.
 Remember that point-and-shoot you brought everywhere in 2003?
 Dust that baby off and let your child have it.